Corsair VIRTUOSO PRO Headphones Review

 -2.53 dB

-The mid-range compliance with our target is great.
+The mid-range compliance with our target is excellent.
 The response is mostly flat across the entire range, with only a slight dip in the high-mid.
-As a result, in-game dialogue sounds detailed and present, but there's a slight loss of clarity in the upper harmonics of instruments.
-In games like The Last of Us Part 2, the guttural noises made by enemies like bloaters sound vivid and visceral, adding to the overall sense of dread.
+In-game dialogue sounds detailed and present, with slightly reduced intensity.
+In games like The Last of Us Part 2, the guttural noises made by bloaters sound vivid and visceral, adding to the overall sense of dread.

 9.5